alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 ---
 layout: post
 title: Hard problems in social media archiving
-summary:
+summary: Preserving social media is easier said than done.
+Why is it so diffcult for institutions face when they want to back up the Internet?
 tags:
   - digital preservation
   - social media
 index:
   feature: true
 colors:
-  index_light: "#5366ac"
+  css_light: "#5366ac"
-  index_dark:  "#607db9"
+  css_dark:  "#607db9"
 ---
 <!-- Social media card image: martin-fisher-5577331_1920.jpg -->

-In my [previous post][social-media-scrapbook], I wrote about my new scrapbook of social media -- a place where I can save social media posts that are important to me.
+In my [previous post][social-media-scrapbook], I wrote about my scrapbook of social media posts -- a tiny, private archive where I can save conversations that I care about.
-This is a strictly personal archive, which will only ever be updated or accessed by me.
-What about larger archives?

-Heritage institutions are very interested in archiving social media, given its ever-growing impact on our lives, but it's a nascent field.
-I worked in cultural heritage for eight years, including nearly two years at the [Flickr Foundation][flickr-fdn], and I talked to a lot of people about preserving social media.
+What happens when larger institutions try to preserve social media?

+Cultural heritage institutions know the historical importance of social media, and everyone I've worked with understands the urgency -- including when I worked at the [Flickr Foundation][flickr-fdn].
+But preserving social media is difficult, and it's not a well-developed area of practice.
-Everybody I spoke to understood its importance, but the process and tools are still relatively young.
+The enthusiasm is there, but the processes and tools are still relatively young.
-A lot of institutions have a good digital preservation strategy, but comparatively few have a mature approach for preserving social media.
+Many institutions have a mature strategy for digital preservation, but few have a strategy for social media.

-In this post, I'm going to talk about why this is a difficult problem, and how I've approached it in my personal archive.
+In this post, I'm going to explain why preserving social media is so hard, and how I've approached it in my scrapbook.

 [social-media-scrapbook]: /2025/social-media-scrapbook/
 [flickr-fdn]: https://www.flickr.org/

 {% table_of_contents %}

+---

 ## The Flood: how do you decide what to save?

-How do you choose what parts of social media to save?
-Do you filter by topic, or by author, or by geographic location?
-What's most important?
-Who decides?

-These questions of curation are tricky, and I understand why many people would would prefer to collect everything -- it reduces bias in the selection process.
-The problem is social media operates at a scale where collecting everything is simply impossible.
+The sheer size of social media is the first problem.
-Social media is orders of magnitude bigger than even the most well-resourced institution can store.
-(YouTube alone gets [over 20 million new videos a day][youtube-scale], which would blow the storage budget for most institutions.)

-There's a big tension between "collect everything" and "collect sustainably".

-One approach is to treat social media as a graph and try to collect connected subsets of that graph.
-For example, if you save one post in a conversation, Save the other posts in the conversation so you have all the context in one place.
-This is a limitation of more traditional web archiving tools which typically save a page at a time.
-They aren't aware of the networked context of social media, and may only save part of a conversation.

-In my personal archive, I'm only collecting posts that are important to me, and so the scale is inevitably capped by the rate at which I can consume social media.
-I can also choose whether or not to include something based entirely on vibes and personal preference, whereas institutions like to have a set of well-defined rules for what is in scope for their collections.
-I can be more loosey-goosey with what I collect.

-(Social graph context?)

-[youtube-scale]: https://blog.youtube/press/#:~:text=On average, there are over 20 million videos uploaded daily to YouTube.

-> and boundary of what gets collected
->
-> Social media posts exist in a network context.
-Most posts are not isolated entities, but part of a large tapestry conversation.
-Makes it difficult to understand and interpret later
-> If you only preserve one posted at a time, they can be hard to understand.
->
-> Because I am choosing what to collect by hand, I can decide which posts I think I'll worth keeping.
-I might keep a single tweet, or a whole thread, awesome tweets from the middle of the thread and a few replies.
->
-> Because this is a personal archive, I only need contact to myself.
-I was involved in many of the conversations I'm saving, and I don't remember some of the context.
-I knew who is involved, and what their expertise is there's context I don't save, because I know it outside the archive.
->
-> This is a problem with traditional when having tools like the Wayback machine, which typically focus on saving single pages.
-Although the machine to save as much as possible, individual posts are individual captures, and it's not always easier possible to zoom out and see the rest of the context.
->
-> The risk of saying context is important and worth saying is that it becomes an argument for everything.
-On some level, everything is context, but trying to preserve an entire social media site is not useful nor practical.
->
-> Because this isn't archive only for me, I can decide where to draw that boundary.
-I can decide based on vibes and personal preference, which likes the required by professional institutions.
-I can also choose editorialise.
->
-> For example, if somebody posted a tweet and then an immediate follow-up with a typo correction, I just save the original tweet and fold in the typo fix.
-I don't care about preserving the fact that there were two separate tweets.
-Or if a conversation includes something that I wrote which I now find embarrassing and cringeworthy, I can just admit it.

-> Institutions often struggle with:
+It exists at a scale that's hard to comprehend: billions of posts, with millions more being added each day.
+Any person's view of social media is a tiny sliver of the whole.

+This makes it difficult for anybody to select a subset of social media to preserve, because the vast majority of it is invisible to them.
+Making a choice introduces selection bias, and I've talked to many people who want to avoid that bias by "collecting everything".
+But that's impossible -- collecting everything is beyond the technical or financial scope of any heritage institution.

+Since they can't collect everything, institutions create rules -- collection policies that define what's in-scope.
+These rules are meant to ensure consistency and reduce individual bias, but they force archivists to draw boundaries in a medium that inherently resists boundaries.

+Social media isn't a sequence of isolated pages; it's a dense, interconnected graph.
+A single post only makes sense in context -- the replies, the people, the topic du jour.
+How much of this context do you gather?
-> * how many hops out in a conversation?
+How many hops out do you follow?
-> * do you preserve the whole thread or just the post?
-> * do you preserve all replies or only “relevant” ones?
-> * do you preserve linked posts? linked accounts?
+Do you save the whole thread, every reply, every linked account?
-> * how do you contain scope creep?
+How do you prevent scope creep from sucking in everything?

-> Your “vibes-based boundary” is the personal solution.
-> Institutions need a rule — and making one is incredibly hard.
+In my personal scrapbook, I'm only interested in saving the sliver of social media that I see, and only a subset of that.
+I save threads I think are interesting; I keep posts that I find moving; I prune replies that are embarrassing or unhelpful.
+My "collection policy" is pure vibes.
+My archive is subjective and inconsistent, because the only audience is me.

+Institutions can't be that casual.
+They need durable, defensible rules about where their collection starts and ends.
+And on social media -- where every post is context to a larger tangle of conversation -- drawing that boundary is the hardest part.

 ## The Fog: how do you search what you've saved?

-Accumulating a large social media archive is no good if you can't find anything in it later.
+We collect things so we can look at them later.
+This means we need organisation, some way to reach into our collection and find specific items.
+This can be a problem in social media archives, there the collections are too large and sparsely-described to be easily searchable.

-A common approach to social media archiving is web archiving, where you save the web page for each post.
+A common approach to preserving social media is web archiving, where you save a copy of the web page for each post.
-Putting aside the inefficiency of capturing an entire web page for a single post, which which may be only a few hundred characters, this approach can make it difficult to search across the archive.
+The largest example of this is the Wayback Machine.
+This approach is easy to automate, but the archive is inefficient and difficult to earch.
-You can look up a single post if you know its URL, but you can't find all the posts about a particular topic or by a particular author.
+You can find a single post if you know its URL, but it's hard to search for posts about a particular topic or by a particular author.
-The Internet Archive has saved millions of tweets, but try finding saved tweets about cats.

-With physical objects or smaller digital archives, this problem is solved by cataloguing.
+With physical objects or smaller digital archives, we solve this problem with cataloguing.
-Archivists write a description of the contents of an item and then researchers can search the catalogue to find items they might be interested in.
+Archivists write a description of an item, and researchers can search the catalogue descriptions to find items they might be interested in.
-This approach doesn't scale to social media posts, where you can save a thousand posts in the time it takes a human cataloguer to write a single description.
+This doesn't scale to social media posts, where a machine can save a thousand posts in the time it takes an archivist to write a single free-text description.

-In my personal archive, I'm adding keyword tags to every conversation I save.
+In my scrapbook, I'm adding keyword tags to every conversation.
-This is a good balance of description and time taken for me -- but this is harder to pull off in an institutional context.
-Among other things, I don't need to coordinate the meaning or usage of my tags with anybody else.
-And my archive is already narrowed to my fairly specific set of interests, so my tags are filtering in a very small pool.
-It's unlikely an institution would have such a niche dataset.
-(Is niche the right word?)

-> so much stuff!
-> problem of storage, and also discoverability
+It's a good balance of description and time -- I can add tags quickly, and it makes it easier for me to find stuff later.
+These tags are loosier than a controlled vocabulary like [LCSH] or [MeSH] -- only I have to understand what the tags mean, and I don't need to agree on definitions with anybody else.
+This feels like an approach that could work in institutions.

+> I can even collapse typo-correction follow-ups into a single cleaned-up note.
+> Traditional web-archiving tools, designed around page-by-page capture, often miss this surrounding networked context.

 ## The Self: who's really talking?